Far-Se/tabame/README.md

 - Fancyshot - Screen Capture with editor.
 - Bookmarks - See your saved Bookmarks.
 - Countdown - A countdown for quick access.
-- Timers - Create Quick Timers.
+- Timers - Create Quick Timers. (v1.3:Timers save after restart)
 - Quick Actions Menu - A dedicated menu with Quick Actions.
 - Close on Focus Loss - If you want to keep QuickMenu on screen, toggle this.
+- **v1.3**
+- Custom Chars - You can save custom chars or browse different language accents or currency symbols.
+- Schedule Shutdown - Schendule a Computer shutdown at a specific hour or after a specific period.
+- Case Change - Convert text to camelCase, PascalCase, snake_case, kebab-case, UPPERCASE or lowercase

 ## **Taskbar**
 Contains your opened windows, it shows the icon, if it makes sound, if it is pinned, Monitor Number, Title, Media Control and Close button.